-Gillian received a Bachelor's in English Literature with a minor in Spanish from Park University.
+Gillian Helm CEO Gillian received a Bachelor's in English Literature with a minor in Spanish from Park University.
 After doing extensive research in Latin America on non-governmental resources available to women in poverty as a graduate student at the University of Kansas, she decided that her focus should remain closer to home in order to address the needs immediately around her, and completed a Master's degree in Public Administration with an emphasis in Nonprofit Management from the University of Missouri-Kansas City.
 Having always sought out opportunities that combine two of the things she cares most about, education and nonprofit work, Gillian joined the Literacy KC team in September 2011 as a Program Coordinator.
 Later, her work as Director of Programs allowed her to combine her interests and be inspired daily by the dedication of students and volunteers, while continually looking for new and better ways to provide much-needed services.
 Gillian then became Literacy KC's Executive Director in October 2015, and continues to dedicate her time and talent to the improvement of services, the diversification of programming, and to meeting the needs of each adult learner who comes to Literacy KC in the best way possible.
 Gillian loves reading, running, DIY projects, and would like to own her own restaurant one day.
-She also does her best to keep up with her busy and brilliant husband, her rambunctiously charming four-year-old, and hilarious little tank of a toddler.
+She also does her best to keep up with her busy and brilliant husband and her three boys.